cbohara/hadoop_with_python/README.txt

 (1, 0043011990999991950051512004...9999999N9+00221+99999999999...)
 (2, 0043011990999991950051518004...9999999N9-00111+99999999999...)

-the mapper function will grab the year and the temperature from each line and output the result as a key-value pair
+mapper function will grab the year and the temperature from each line and output the result as a key-value pair

 (1950, 0)
 (1950, 22)